SercoSPA/CLEOPE/readme.md

 Via their own Jupyter notebooks users can easily download ONDA products, by specifying their ONDA `username` and `password` and the desired items.
 The download option is supported by the [OData API](https://www.onda-dias.eu/cms/knowledge-base/odata-odata-open-data-protocol/) protocol which allows browsing the ONDA Catalogue and then selecting and downloading EO products.
 All the downloaded products are stored in the 📁`local_files` folder accessible within user own CLEOPE workspace, unzipped and ready to be used.

 ### Advanced API (ENS) provided interface
-On the other hand the [Elastic Node Server (ENS)](https://www.onda-dias.eu/cms/knowledge-base/adapi-introduction/) software providesa front-end to the ONDA Data Storage  which extends traditional Object Storages API by exposing standard Directories and Files.
+On the other hand the [Elastic Node Server (ENS)](https://www.onda-dias.eu/cms/knowledge-base/adapi-introduction/) software provides a front-end to the ONDA Data Storage  which extends traditional Object Storages API by exposing standard Directories and Files.
 Within CLEOPE a dedicated ENS access point exposing products in their native format is provided to users that want to directly access products and process them.
+Check out [here](#pseudopaths) how to access products via ENS.

 ## Default directory tree